spoonfloor/baby-eats/docs/migrations.md

 - Exactly two levels: headings at level 0, steps at level 1.
 - Headings are plain list items, not DB sections.
 - Steps are numbered automatically from order; numbering is never stored.
+- Step numbers are grouped by heading:
+  • After each heading, steps restart numbering at 1 (1, 2, 3, …).
+  • If the document begins with steps (no heading), that leading run of steps forms an implicit first numbering group.
 - TAB converts a heading to a step.
 - SHIFT+TAB converts a step to a heading.
 - No deeper indentation (TAB on step and SHIFT+TAB on heading are no-ops).